jdownard/Cohort8CourseInformation/README.md

 3. Assessments: 20%
 	1. Assigned Tasks through Classroom
 		1. The number of assigned tasks can vary based on the class.
 The tasks will be assigned through Slack and delivered throug the classroom
-		2. Failure to complete 3 tasks on time and quality is basis for removal from the class.
+		2. Failure to complete 3 tasks on time and or with poor code quality is basis for removal from the class.
 It is important to do the assigned work so that when you are in class you have performed the tasks successfully that we are building on in class.
 	2. Complete all the assessments at [Microsoft Virtual Academy - Software Development Fundamentals](https://mva.microsoft.com/en-us/training-courses/software-development-fundamentals-8248?l=Ch3UiAY6C_7905190311)